hendrauzia/rspec-authorization/README.md

       it { is_expected.not_to have_permission_for(:writer).to(:destroy) }
     end

-You can also use convenience RESTful methods matcher:
+You can also use convenience restful helper methods:

     describe ArticlesController do
       it { is_expected.to have_permission_for(:user).to_read }